KristineCabanela/banking/README.md

 # About the Project

-My goal is to identify characteristics
+My goal is to identify characteristics for marketing analysis for individuals

 # Project Goals